 I Don’t Even Like Icebreakers

-As a teacher, in the first days of class, I often feel I’m balancing engaging students and making the class feel welcoming with getting some work done.
+As a teacher, in the first days of class, I often feel I’m balancing welcoming tasks with work tasks!
+Do I engage them and have fun or try to teach them?
 Now, research suggests that there is some overlap.
 Students tend to learn better in an environment where they feel respected, where they are free to make mistakes without being mocked, where they believe others are interested in what they say and how the do.
 And I’m particularly fond of activities that include both rapport-building and language-learning aspects.
 Here’s the story of how I figured that out and ways to do classroom community building while practicing language: Don’t Break Ice, Build Community.

 Get Them Moving